Marion County’s Community Support Directory

 MARION COUNTY JUVENILE CIVIL CITATION PROGRAM

-The Marion County Dependency Drug Court is a partnership between the Courts, Department of Children and Families, Guardian Ad Litem Program, Kids Central.
-Inc., The Centers, defense attorneys, and other social service programs.
-The Dependency Drug Court is designed to get involved in the lives of parents where drug use has been determined with court monitoring, and other resources needed to ensure permanent lifestyle change and hopefully assist in the reunification of parents with their children
+Under the leadership and supervision of Magistrate Joshua Solieau, Marion County Court Administration provides a program for Juvenile Family Treatment related cases.
+The Marion County Juvenile Family Treatment Court is a partnership between the Courts, Department of Children and Families, Guardian Ad Litem Program, Kids Central, Inc., Parent attorneys, SMA, Perspectives, Zero Hour Life Center and other social service programs.
+The Juvenile Family Treatment Court is designed to get involved in the lives of addicted parents with substance use treatment.
+Court monitoring and other resources needed to ensure permanent lifestyle change will hopefully assist in the reunification of parents with their children.

 TRACK 1: (Misdemeanor) Pre-plea diversion drug court for non-violent offenders charged with an eligible misdemeanor with admission of a substance use disorder.
 Defendants are required to participate in substance use treatment, peer support meetings, random and frequent drug screens, and personally appear in court as required.
 The program is a minimum of six months and if successful the court will dismiss the related charges.